rjeezel35-afk/retail-sales-data-analysis/README.md

 Update CSV path in script and use LOAD DATA LOCAL INFILE

-Optional BI connection:
+Optional connection:

-Connect Power BI / Excel to MySQL
+Connect / Excel to MySQL

 Use v_sales_enriched, fact_sales, and dim_*